 - The individual owner used his LLC for a fraudulent and improper purpose; and

-- The owners fraudulent or or improper uses of the LLC corporate form was the cause of damages to the creditor.
+- The owners fraudulent or improper uses of the LLC corporate form was the cause of damages to the creditor.

-After studying the facts, the court found that this debtor LLC had an independent existing as it owned property, conducted significant business, and maintained its own LLC bank account.
+After studying the facts, the court found that this debtor LLC had an independent existing interest, as it owned property, conducted significant business, and maintained its own LLC bank account.
 The court rejected the creditor’s argument that the LLC was established for an improper purpose to protect the owner from personal liability because the creditor was not prohibited from requiring the owner sign a separate personal guarantee.
-And, the court said that the creditor’s damages were caused by the LLC’s inability to pay a contracted LLC debt and not because of any the owner’s improper use of an LLC to conduct business.
+And, the court said that the creditor’s damages were caused by the LLC’s inability to pay a contracted LLC debt and not because of any of the owner’s improper use of an LLC to conduct business.

-Reverse piercing is a lesser known, and lesser used, concept where a creditor of an individual can execute on corporate assets to satisfy a civil judgment against the individual owners.
+Reverse piercing is a lesser-known, and lesser-used, concept where a creditor of an individual can execute on corporate assets to satisfy a civil judgment against the individual owners.
 A creditor can use the reverse-pierce remedy to hold a corporation liable for the debts of the controlling owner where the owner/debtor formed or used the corporation to secret assets and avoid preexisting personal liability.

 For example, if an individual facing a possible individual judgment creates a corporation or LLC and transfers his personal assets into his controlled entity to evade collection, then the individual’s judgment creditors could levy upon the corporation/LLC assets under the reverse-piercing theory.